 The only building in Saugus at the time was the depot with the exception of a possible blacksmith shop up at the corner of present Magic Mountain and San Fernando Road.
 Helen Wood Cone later recalled local cowboys, bored with nothing to do, taking "pot shots" at the station and using north bound trains for target practice.

-President Theodore Roosevelt stopped by in May of 1903, dinning on a special New York steak, which he declared was "splendid," according to local legend.
+According to local legend, President Theodore Roosevelt stopped by in May of 1903, dinning on a special New York steak, which he supposedly declared to be "splendid."

 During the 1930's Clark Gable, Gary Cooper, John Wayne and Tom Mix were served at the spacious booths.
 Marlene Dietrich filmed "Seven Sinners" behind the restaurant (1938).